jldec/container-ssh/README.md

 ### To run locally using wrangler
+Ensure that Docker Desktop is running.
 Wrangler will build a new image targeting linux/amd64.
 Open in your browser at https://localhost:8787
 ```sh
 pnpm dev
 ```